John Davison, writer, lecturer and accountant, answers your questions following the UK decision to leave the EU.

 Will the import document C88 still be used for imports?

 The C88, Single Administrative Document, is an EU document that is used for imports into all EU countries.
 A replacement form will be necessary, although there is no reason why this should not be very similar if not identical to the current import document.
-It is not expected that import procedures will change significantly, particularly as the C88 procedure pushed control back from the port to the “factory gate”.
-HM Revenue and Customs (HMRC) would probably wish to retain this as it both facilitates trade and reduces HMRC’s manpower requirements.
+It is not expected that import procedures will change significantly, but some may be necessary.

 EU supplies of goods